 3. Eat Chimaki or Kashiwamochi

-Kashiwa Mochi is a rice cake stuffed with red bean paste and wrapped in oak leaves which symbolize good fortune and prosperity (succession to the headship of a house).
+Kashiwa mochi is a rice cake stuffed with red bean paste and wrapped in oak leaves that symbolize good fortune and prosperity (succession to the headship of a house).
 This is because the oak tree does not shed its old leaves until new ones have grown.

-The custom of eating Chimaki, or steamed glutinous rice dumpling wrapped in a bamboo leaf, came from Chinese zongzi (粽子).
-The Japanese version is a sweet dessert (wagashi), but we also eat Chinese style savory dumplings filled with different combinations of meats and vegetables.
+The custom of eating chimaki, or steamed glutinous rice dumplings wrapped in a bamboo leaf, came from Chinese zongzi (粽子).
+The Japanese version is a sweet dessert (wagashi), but we also eat Chinese-style savory dumplings filled with different combinations of meats and vegetables.

 4. Decorate Iris at Home and Soak in Iris Bath

-Iris bloom in early May and it’s decorated in the house to ward off evil.
-The Japanese also take baths filled with iris leaves on this day because the word Iris is Shobu in Japanese, and shobu has another meaning which is a battle.
-Therefore, samurai used to soak in iris bath or Shobuyu (菖蒲湯) before the battles.
+Iris blooms in early May and it’s decorated in the house to ward off evil.
+The Japanese also take baths filled with iris leaves on this day because the word Iris is shobu (菖蒲) in Japanese, and shobu has another meaning which is a battle.
+Therefore, samurai used to soak in an iris bath or shobuyu (菖蒲湯) before the battles.

-Japanese families with children usually celebrate Children’s Day at home with home-cooked meals.
-Here are some of the dishes I suggest.
+Japanese families with children usually celebrate Children’s Day at home with special dishes and home-cooked meals.
+Here are the recipes you can make for your children:

 1. Kashiwa Mochi

-Kashiwa Mochi is a rice cake stuffed with red bean paste and wrapped in oak leaves which symbolize good fortune and prosperity.
+Kashiwa Mochi is a rice cake stuffed with red bean paste and wrapped in oak leaves that symbolize good fortune and prosperity.
 It’s a signature food that we eat on Children’s Day.

-Whether you celebrate Children’s Day or not, you can find these sweet dumplings at grocery stores and Japanese sweets stores.
+These sweet dumplings are available at grocery stores and Japanese sweets stores.
 If you see them at your local Japanese grocery store, don’t forget to try some as a snack!

 2. Sekihan (Japanese Azuki Red Bean Rice)